 Part 1: If you haven’t read it, here’s what happens when waiting to run with the bulls.

-It was a relief when the police finally released us from the holding pen.
+It was a relief when the police finally released us from the miserable holding pen.

-As I walked around Dead Man’s Corner to choose my starting place, I couldn’t believe my eyes.
-Scores of people were waving from balconies along both sides of the street, gawking, waiting for a bird’s eye view of whatever carnage would shortly ensue beneath them.
-I felt pride – and a solid dose of fear.
-My joints were stiff from waiting around so long.
-Thousands of eyeballs molested us, scrutinizing our every facial expression.
-I did my best to feign nonchalant calmness.
+As I walked around Dead Man’s Corner to choose my starting place, the visual caused me to hesitate and gasp.
+Thousands upon thousands of people were waving red kerchiefs from balconies along both sides of the street.
+They leaned and gawked, hungry for a bird’s eye view of whatever carnage would shortly ensue beneath them.

-Knowing that the bulls were on the streets but still out of view is a feeling I’ll never be able to describe.
+Knowing that the bulls were on the street but still out of view is a feeling I’ll never be able to describe.

 They were coming.
 And with doors closed up on both sides of the street, there was no place to go.

 About half the runners started forward in panic.
-I waited, along with most.
+I waited, trying to determine when the others would begin moving.
 Wait…wait…a third rocket sounded.
-Wait…just when my nerves couldn’t bear anymore, I saw a wave of runners down the street from my position turn, their faces deathmasks of fear and adrenaline.
+Wait…just when my nerves couldn’t bear anymore, mind screaming “survive you fool!”
+I saw a wave of runners down the street from my position turn, their faces deathmasks of fear and adrenaline.
 Someone beside me shouted “Go!
 Go!”
 I didn’t hesitate, only turned on my toes and began a mad dash pushing forward through the throng.

 The noise was deafening.
 Both runners and spectators shouted at full volume.

-I was engulfed by a wave of people within seconds, all overwhelmed with a sense of self preservation.
+I was engulfed and overtaken by a wave of humans within seconds, all sentient beings overwhelmed with a sense of self preservation.
 There was very little camaraderie and absolutely no bravado.
 I ran with my hand on the guy’s back in front of me; someone else had their hand on my back.
-We were such a tight cluster that one trip, one fateful misstep, would throw the whole works into a messy disaster.
+We were such a tight cluster that one trip, one fateful misstep, would throw the whole works into a messy, life-altering disaster.
 The cobblestone street was uneven; a wide stride was impossible with so many feet and legs nearby.
+We shuffled for survival.
 I slowly became aware that I was shouting “Runnnn!” at the top of my lungs — I was also in full panic.

+Then the inevitable happened.
 People began to tumble and fall.
 I could hear their cries.
 I jumped the legs of a guy who was already down, balled up into fetal position with his head covered by hands.
 My fleeting thought was that he couldn’t of possibly have been a first-timer.
 He was doing exactly what you’re supposed to do if you go down.
+Trying to get up would be a big mistake.
 I wondered for a split second if he was one of the nice guys I had been talking to at the starting line just a few minutes earlier.
-It was only later that I found out he was horribly trampled, despite doing the right thing.
+It was only later that I found out he was horribly trampled, despite staying calm and doing the right thing.

 I’m embarrassed to admit that I was so concerned with running and not falling that I had no situational awareness.
 It was only when someone slammed me hard to the left that I saw the first flash of black and brown directly to my right.
 I heard the thunder of hooves and the deep pants of bovine breath filling giant lungs.
 I saw the horns.
 I could have touched the bastards as they rocked past me in a vortex of fear and fallen runners.
+They were right beside me.
 My entire body braced for pain.
-I expected to go down at any second, and my only prayer was that the runners wouldn’t step on my back to further damage my injured disc.
+I expected to go down at any second, and my only prayer was that the runners wouldn’t step on my back to further damage the injured disc in my back.

 I broke into a full run up the middle of the street, gasping for air, past television crews and a crowd gathered at the entrance of the Plaza de Toros.
 I saw the two red doors still wide open — the objective is to get inside before they close the doors after the last bull.
 I thought for a quick second that, if the doors were still open, there must be at least one bull still to my rear.
 I felt a real sense of fear from the unseen threat.
 With a final burst of energy, I ran into the bullring and stopped dead in my tracks, heaving for air.

 I’ve never seen anything like it: 20,000 spectators in the stands, all clad in white and red, cheered from the stands above me.
 The sight was surreal.
-I couldn’t hear anything above the thump thump of my own heartbeat in my ears.
+I could barely hear the roar over the thump thump of my own heartbeat in my ears.

 More runners poured into the arena, so I was pushed to the center.
-I found my Irish friend and we high-fived and gasped for air for a precious minute.
-I’ve felt adrenaline a time or two in the past, but my body was pushed beyond capacity — shaken – wracked and vibrating with sweet survival.
-My face was literally twitching.
+I found my Irish friend; his eyes were wide and full of madness.
+We high-fived and gasped for air for a precious minute.
+I’ve felt adrenaline a time or two in the past, but my body was pushed beyond capacity — shaken.
+It was wracked with bitter cortisol and buzzing with sweet survival.
+My face was literally twitching involuntarily.
 The surge made me high as hell, as if I were levitating.
 My knees struggled not to buckle beneath me.